Best Travel Gear for Infants and Toddlers

 Eleven pounds, y’all.

 Compared to your normal car seat, it’s like carrying a feather.
-And for $79 or $89?
+And for $79 or $99?
 Forget it.
 You’ll spend more than $100 renting a crappy car seat, so just bring your own.
 I have both of these seats for my girls and they go on every flight we take.
 I look at parents schlepping their 26-lb Britax or Chicco (this one is 11 lbs!) and I feel bad for them.
 Plus, it’s nice to leave your regular car seats in your car.
-At home.
 Undisturbed.
+Waiting for you in their original positions when you get home.

 Both of these seats include cup holders and are easy to adjust with the upfront harness adjuster.